mmaxim/Simontacchi/README.md

 * Clock Management
 * Analysis Mode
 * Book
-** Book Creation - The utility built in to Simontacchi that allows a user to build their own custom book.
+    * Book Creation - The utility built in to Simontacchi that allows a user to build their own custom book.
-** Book View - Allows a user to view the book moves at the current position.
+    * Book View - Allows a user to view the book moves at the current position.
-* Full implementation of the Winboard protocol.
+* Full implementation of the XBoard/Winboard protocol.

 The UCIController interfaces Simontacchi to UCI compatible GUIs.
 There are still some aspects of the UCI protocol not yet implemented, but for the most